Xon77/Live4Bubbles/README.md

 # 📚 References

-This project, briefly introduced during **Composite Montréal** in June 2025 through a 5-minute pitch, has been presented on **Saturday, October 18, 2025** as part of a three-hour public experimental workshop at [Eastern Bloc](https://www.easternbloc.ca).
+This project, briefly introduced during **Composite Montréal** in June 2025 through a 5-minute pitch, has been presented on **Saturday, October 18, 2025** as part of a three-hour public experimental workshop at [Eastern Bloc](https://www.easternbloc.ca), which included a short performance and a participatory exploration session with the audience.

-The event included:
-- 🎭 A short performance,
-- 🤝 A participatory exploration session with the audience.

 I warmly thank [Eastern Bloc](https://www.easternbloc.ca) and [CALQ](https://www.calq.gouv.qc.ca/en/) for their support in making this presentation possible.

 ---